PranavD88/CSCE-3600-Major-1/README.md

 ### Knows Bugs/Problems:
 A list of any features that you did not implement or that you know are not working correctly.

+- Currently no known bugs.
+- All operations tested for edge cases and valid ranges.
+- All functions adhere to the assignment requirement of using only bitwise operations and no standard library math functions.